deepset-ai/haystack/docs/_src/api/api/pipelines.md

 class Pipeline()
 ```

-Pipeline brings together building blocks to build a complex search pipeline with Haystack & user-defined components.
+Pipeline brings together building blocks to build a complex search pipeline with Haystack and user-defined components.

-Under-the-hood, a pipeline is represented as a directed acyclic graph of component nodes.
-It enables custom query
-flows with options to branch queries(eg, extractive qa vs keyword match query), merge candidate documents for a
-Reader from multiple Retrievers, or re-ranking of candidate documents.
+Under the hood, a Pipeline is represented as a directed acyclic graph of component nodes.
+You can use it for custom query flows with the option to branch queries (for example, extractive question answering and keyword match query), merge candidate documents for a Reader from multiple Retrievers, or re-ranking of candidate documents.

 <a id="base.Pipeline.root_node"></a>